mossicrue/katello-attach-subscription/README.md

 # katello-attach-subscription

-automatically assign subscriptions to registered content-host on Satellite based on certain rules experimental branch, not so stable but daily updated.
+automatically assign subscriptions to registered content-host on Satellite based on certain rules. experimental branch, not so stable but daily updated.

 ## Description